 It is the goal of the Health Services Centers to outreach to students about services available to them.
 The Health Centers have various communication methods for sharing information with students included at monthly Health and Wellness Outreach events, by posting flyers or sending campus wide e-mails, and more.
-As students present to make appointments at the Health Services Centers' medical reception desk, they are asked to complete a sign-in sheet indicating where they learned of the services provided.
-The sign-in sheet data is then tabulated, entered into Point and Click, and reported on a monthly basis.
-The front office sign-in sheet screens the following options as to how the students learned about the Health Services Centers.
+As students present to make appointments at the Health Services Centers' medical reception desk, they are asked to complete a sign-in sheet indicating where they learned of the following options as to how the students learned about the Health Services Centers.
 The following are the major resources used to advertise about the Health Services Centers.
 In addition, articles are published in the Telescope student newspaper which is not reflected in the data.
-The Health Services Office recently purchased a subscription to the "Student Health 101 magazine", that is being sent via e-mail and twitter accounts to students.
+The Health Services Office recently purchased a student to the "Student Health 101 magazine", that is being sent via e-mail and twitter accounts to students.
 It is hoped that this monthly magazine will increase student awareness of Health Services available to them on San Marcos and Escondido campuses.